-What’s better than a glorious ocean view – besides hiking with a glorious ocean view!
+What’s better than hiking an Orange County ocean-view trail?
+Absolutely nothing!
 Here are 6 of my favorites, both easy and moderate trails included.
 Pack some water and a snack, try one of these and tell us what you think!

 1. Crystal Cove – Moderate – 9 Miles